hasura/graphql-engine/graphql/manual/deployment/heroku/updating.rst

    # origin is https://github.com/hasura/graphql-engine-heroku
    git pull origin master

-2) Attach your heroku app
+2) Attach your Heroku app
 -------------------------

-Let's say your heroku app is called ``hasura-heroku`` and is on ``https://hasura-heroku.herokuapp.com``.
+Let's say your Heroku app is called ``hasura-heroku`` and is on ``https://hasura-heroku.herokuapp.com``.
 Configure the git repo you cloned in step 2, to be able to push to this app.

 .. code-block:: bash

-   # Replace hasura-heroku with your heroku app's name
+   # Replace hasura-heroku with your Heroku app's name
    heroku git:remote -a hasura-heroku

 3) Git push to deploy the latest Hasura graphql-engine
 ------------------------------------------------------

-When you git push to deploy, the heroku app will get updated with the latest changes:
+When you git push to deploy, the Heroku app will get updated with the latest changes:

 .. code-block:: bash